-Tn5 is the key reagent in the ATAC-seq protocol; it can be obtained from Illumina as listed here, but it can also be prepared in-house, following the protocol described previously by Picelli et al. (2014)
+Tn5 is the key reagent in the ATAC-seq protocol; it can be obtained from Illumina as listed here, but it can also be prepared in-house, following the protocol described previously by Picelli et al. (2014).
+The Tn5 enzyme is called “Amplicon Tagment Mix” in the Illumina kit

 PCR primers for amplifying ATAC-seq libraries can also be ordered directly from other sources; the i7 primer sequence is 5’-CAAGCAGAAGACGGCATACGAGAT[i7]GTCTCGTGGGCTCGG-3’, the i5 sequence is 5’AATGATACGGCGACCACCGAGATCTACAC[i5]TCGTCGGCAGCGTC-3’, where [i7] and [i5] are the index sequences (typically